-Our most recent trip to Nunoa District in the Department of Puno in the southern Peruvian Andes was in June of this year.
+The most recent trip to Nunoa District in the Department of Puno in the southern Peruvian Andes was in June of this year.
 We interacted with a local government veterinarian and two farmers with whom we have established relationships.
-They are assisting other farmers in the area.
+They and we are assisting other farmers in the area.
 We evaluated hundreds of alpacas and worked with 10 new farmers.
 All plus more are interested in continuing the work with us in January 2020.

-We rely on private financial support from people like you to continue our important work.
-Our educational programs here in the US dovetail with the Peruvian work, with about half of our team leaders and workers having been trained in Massachusetts.
+We rely on private financial support to continue our important work.
+Our educational programs here in the US, the North American Camelid Studies Program, dovetail with the Peruvian work, with about half of our team leaders and workers having been trained in Massachusetts.
+Preveterinary students from the program have attended Cornell Veterinary School, and Cornell and many other veterinary students have also been trained by us.